Zellsed/Web3-The-Ethereum-project-raises-funds-from-the-community-for-construction-based-on-Kickstart/README.md

 ## Prerequisites to create Campaign and Contribute
 1. Install **Metamask** as Google Chrome Extension and Create an account.

-2. Request Ether by sharing your ethereum address in social media <br>`(https://faucet.sepolia.io/)`

-3. Get ether free by giving the ethereum address <br>`(http://sepolia-faucet.com/)`
+2. Get ether free by giving the ethereum address <br>`(https://cloud.google.com/application/web3/faucet/ethereum/holesky)`

 # To Deploy your own Contract
-1. Create an account at [https://infura.io](https://infura.io/) and select the Ethereum network "sepolia" as the main network.
+1. Create an account at [https://infura.io](https://infura.io/) and select the Ethereum network "holesky" as the main network.

 2. In the "ethereum/deploy.js" section, adjust the provider as follows: